 Rising from these carpets, little white flowers with pink or purple veining hang on relatively thin stems.
 These delicate flowers and soft green leaves fold up its leaves at night and when the conditions are tough.

 It has diuretic and astringent properties and is full of vitamin C. Hence, wood sorrel has been used in the past for treating scurvy.

 All parts of the plant are edible, including leaves, flowers and stems.

 Just like spinach, it should not be eaten in large amounts due to high content in oxalic acid.
-Though this is not a problem when you follow a diverse diet, people with gout, rheumatism and kidney stones should avoid it.
+Though this is not a problem when you follow a diverse diet, people with gout, rheumatism and kidney stones should avoid it in quantities.